Sreekrishnapurathe Nakshathrathilakkam: Plot

 With the arrival of the letter, which devastates the ladies, chaos ensues.
 The husbands are under severe under pressure from their respective wives, who are trying to find out who that one person is.
-The distraught wives go to Yamuna Rani and plead, which leads her to attempt suicide.
+The distraught wives go to Yamuna Rani and plead, and the next day, she attempts suicide.
 Thus the husbands are taken into custody by the local police on account of traumatising Yamuna Rani.
 Later it is revealed that it was Munshi Parameshwaran Pilla himself, who sent the letter to the ladies to end their modus operandi.
-Yamuna Rani recovers later and testifies that it was not because of the husbands, but due to her foster mother Santhanavalli who was pressuring her of act inappropriately in a certain movie, that led her to attempt suicide.
-In the end all's well - Yamuni Rani heading back to her illustrious career taking with her the love and affection shown by the members of Shanthi Nilayam.
+Yamuna Rani recovers later and testifies that it was not because of the husbands, but because of her foster mother Santhanavalli, who was pressurizing her to act inappropriately in a certain movie, that led her to attempt suicide.
+In the end all's well - Yamuni Rani heading back to her illustrious career taking with her the love and affection shown by the members of Shanthi Nilayam and the families decide to support the relationship between Chandrakumar and Asha.